news-ai/context/README.md

 Then you can run `./manage.py migrate`, and `./manage.py runserver`.

-Make yourself a user by running `./manage.py shell` then:
+Make yourself a user & an admin by running `./manage.py shell` then:

 ```
 >>> from django.contrib.auth.models import User